martinzima/ngx-dockview/README.md

 [![npm downloads](https://img.shields.io/npm/dm/ngx-dockview.svg)](https://www.npmjs.com/package/ngx-dockview)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Dockview bindings for Angular (unofficial).
+Dockview wrapper for Angular (unofficial).
 Dockview is a zero dependency Docking Layout Manager for the web, written in TypeScript.

+**THIS IS STILL IN DEVELOPMENT AS OF NOW (2025-07) AND NOT READY FOR PRODUCTION USE.**

 ## Installation